 - A Giant Chocolate Chip Cookie

 - Upside Down Cakes

 Gravenstein apples are unique and have a short season, so you can only get them for a couple of months.
 I had my first Gravenstein in Sebastopol, California.
 Unfortunately (for us apple lovers anyway), the Gravenstein orchards are being taken over by vineyards (wine lovers rejoice!).
-You won’t find these apples in a store since they don’t travel well, so when I find this variety I have to buy a big bag.
+You won’t find these apples in a store since they don’t travel well, so when I find this variety at the farmer’s market or a roadside stand I have to buy a big bag.

 If you can’t find Gravenstein apples near you, try another tart apple variety in this cake.
 Granny Smiths or Cameo apples work particularly well.

 There is so much to like about this cake.
 First off, it tastes fabulous.
 It’s tender, mildly sweet, and topped with fresh apples that have the perfect hint of cinnamon and nutmeg.
 All those wonderful fall flavors!

 Here’s your list of simple ingredients to make this amazing apple skillet cake for your next dessert –

 How to make a cast iron apple cake.
 Simply mix your batter, no mixer required, and pour it in the skillet.
 And the best part, you do not even have to peel the apples!
 Nope, leave those peels on for some color.
 Just slice the apples fairly thin and mix with maple syrup, brown sugar, cinnamon and nutmeg, toss and place on top of the cake batter.